cbuescher/elasticsearch/README.md

 1. Add your track and the challenges to run in `resources/track.json`
 2. Create nightly and release charts and the corresponding dashboards on the Kibana instance https://ece78408d8df7290d4ad6e3ffac5af6a.us-east-1.aws.found.io (it's mapped to be publicly reachable).
 You can generate release charts with `python3 generate_release_charts.py YOUR_TRACK_NAME`.
 At the moment there is no such generator for nightly charts though.
-3. Copy a directory in `external/pages`, adjust the names accordingly and reference the UUID of the dashboards that you've created in step 2.
+3. Add the name of your track and the UUIDs of the dashboards that you've created in step 2 to the array at the bottom of `external/pages/index.html`.
-4. Adjust the menu structure in all other files (if this happens more often, we should think about using a template engine for that...)

 If you're finished, please submit a PR.
 After the PR is merged, the new track will show up after the next benchmark.